btrump/blush/README.md

 [ ] Create map of connected clients on server

+[ ] 'Instance' is queue on channel hosted by Server Worker and consumed by Clients

 [ ] Attach arbitrary clients to server and create token pass/listen model